Juphex/LLM_RAG/README.md

-# LLM_RAG
+# Natural Language Processing with Word Embeddings, LLMs and RAG

 This repository implements a simple but realistic RAG pipeline with Large-Language-Models (LLMs) and experiments regarding answer generation given a question and a context.
 In the example, the "Formula Student Rules" are used but could be replaced by any other corpus (set of documents) or rule-set.

+## How is this project related to real-world applications?
+- **Legal Documents:** For example, in the legal domain, one could use a LLM to generate answers given a question and a legal document.
+This could be used to automate legal research or to help lawyers find relevant information in legal documents.
+- **Input Management:** In the context of input management, one could use a LLM to generate answers given a question and a set of documents.
+This could be used to automate the processing of incoming emails or to help customer support agents find relevant information in a knowledge base.
+- **Medical Records:** In the medical domain, one could use a LLM to generate answers given a question and a patient's medical record.
+This could be used to automate the processing of medical records or to help doctors find relevant information in a patient's medical record.
+- **Technical Documentation:** In the technical domain, one could use a LLM to generate answers given a question and a set of technical documents.
+This could be used to automate the processing of technical documentation or to help engineers find relevant information in technical documents.

 ## Formula Student Rules